 Preliminary trial work in Sydney has produced excellent results.
 So now we have a drug for all.
-I estimate that less than 5% of cats with FIP are currently being saved.
+I estimate that less than 5% of cats with FIP a were previously being saved using GS.
 We should now see all owners getting offered the chance, and most taking it up, though cost issues still exist.

 Costs Of Remdesivir Use In Cats

 As you can imagine, it’s an expensive drug.
-I estimate that a course of 80 days treatment will cost around $5000.
+A rough estimate is that a course of 80 days treatment costs around $5000.

-Based on our previous observations, 84 days of treatment should bring about a cure in the large majority of affected cats.
+Based on our experience, 84 days of treatment should bring about a cure in the large majority of affected cats.
 It’s administered as once-daily subcutaneous injections, but don’t be put off.
 Everyone can do it, and we are happy to show you how.